By Ametta Taguchi *

 Another “soft spot” of Sir (and MamCor too) was Couples for Christ – Gawad Kalinga.
 To put it succinctly, daughter Marla once said, “He and Mom are CRAZY about Couples for Christ!”
-Sir’s passion and “extra mile” for this organization was immeasurable.
+Sir’s passion and “extra mile” for this organization were immeasurable.
 This is a well-known fact.

 Not so well-known is that Sir was not only a devoted husband and father but also a devoted son: he took good care of his mother.
 He saw to it that she was always well-provided.
 When she passed away at 92, I paid my respects.
 Outside the room in Cosmopolitan Funeral Homes where Mama laid in state, I said a few words of consolation to Sir.
 He turned away to hide the tears in his eyes, which made me teary too because it was the first time I saw Sir expose his emotional vulnerability.
 It was a privileged moment, and I treasure the memory.

 This vulnerability came to the fore in private.
 Many people don’t know, because Sir never bragged, about the times he, the fortress, came tumbling down for people in dire need.
 The testimonials on this matter are too confidential to mention here, but you will surely be amazed at how generous Sir was to people who had no one else to turn to.